 Until January 2015, a city ordinance in Seattle outlawed what was called “patronizing a prostitute.”
 However, at that time, the city ordinance was revised so that patronizing a prostitute is now called “sexual exploitation.”
 The change has resulted in at least one man being terminated from his job.

 If you are an immigrant, a conviction for “sexual exploitation” could make you a candidate for deportation.
 No one can be sure what other damage has been done.
-Anyone in Seattle who is charged with “sexual exploitation” will need to speak right away with an experienced Seattle criminal defense attorney.
+Anyone in Seattle who is charged with “sexual exploitation” will need to speak right away with an experienced Seattle sex crimes attorney.